Don’t Go Through the Probate Process Alone

-These are all good questions, and if you’re facing the process of probate in the Greenville area, or throughout Upstate South Carolina, contact us at Morris Law.
-We will answer your questions and help you take control of a difficult process that can come at an extremely difficult time.
+Our probate attorney will answer your questions and help you take control of a difficult process that can come at an extremely difficult time.

 South Carolina has adopted the Uniform Probate Code (UPC), a set of laws penned by national experts to expedite and simplify the process.
 Seventeen other states also follow the UPC, though some states do make their own modifications.

 Under the UPC, three types of probate are offered: Informal Probate, Unsupervised Formal Probate and Supervised Formal Probate.
 Let’s examine the differences.

 - Informal Probate: Most probates proceed under this category, which means there are no court hearings.
 Informal probates can be held whether or not the decedent left a will, but if someone challenges the proceedings, then another form of probate must be utilized.

 - Unsupervised Informal Probate: This format does involve court hearings.
 It usually comes into play when family members argue, creditors disagree with the distribution of assets, or beneficiaries complain.

 - Supervised Formal Probate: This comes into play only if the court deems it necessary, often to protect one beneficiary who can’t look after his or her own interests, or at the request of dueling family members who don’t trust the personal representative to look after their interests.
 In this type of probate, the judge assumes the primary role.